Ty France Preview, Player Props: Mariners vs. Rangers

 Ty France At The Plate

-- In 27.1% of his games this season, France has driven in at least one run.
-In 11 of those games (7.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 27.6% of his games this season, France has had at least one RBI.
+He's picked up more than one in 7.1% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.